ThomasMaher/climb_journal/README.md

 #### Installation

-Start PostgreSQL/Rails with Docker Compose:
+- Clone the repo for the UI: https://github.com/ThomasMaher/climb-journal-web

-`docker compose up -d`
+- In this repo, the ./docker-compose.yml must have the correct location for your local UI repo

-Verify that the container is running:
+  - After cloning the UI, update the path under web:build:context: to match the relative location of your local repo

-`docker ps`
+- run `docker compose up -d`

-Stop the database:
+- Verify that the container is running: `docker ps`

-`docker compose down`
+To stop the app run `docker compose down`

 #### Database Setup